httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      protocol.

-   * If the cookie's http-only-flag is true, then exclude the cookie if the cookie-string is being generated for a "non-HTTP" API.
+   * If the cookie's http-only-flag is true, then exclude the cookie if the retrieval is for a "non-HTTP" API.

    * If the cookie's same-site-flag is not "None" and the retrieval's same-site status is "cross-site", then exclude the cookie unless all of the following